tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 * Open pneumothorax when an occlusive dressing allows air into, but not out of, the pleural space

 # ~Question 1
-All of the following are causes of pneumothorax EXCEPT:
+All of the following are causes of pneumothorax except:

 [WRONG] Air entering pleural space from atmosphere due to a trauma [WRONG] Air entering the pleural space from a rupture in lung parenchyma